Con Moong Cave: History

 Due to its long history of uninterrupted occupation, the Con Moong site is of great significance for the understanding of Vietnamese and South East Asian prehistory.
 Techniques to make cobble tools were continuously applied at the site during the Sơn Vi culture the Hòa Bình culture and the Bắc Sơn culture.
-A continuous sequence of human cultural evolution with a distinct regionl character, from the end of the old stone age, through the middle stone age, to the new stone age, from hunter-gatherer culture to agriculture has occurred at the site.
+A continuous sequence of human cultural evolution with a distinct regional character, from the end of the old stone age, through the middle stone age, to the new stone age, from hunter-gatherer culture to agriculture has occurred at the site.

 The development from the Old Stone Age to the New Stone Age in Vietnam also implies a change from the Pleistocene to the Holocene.
 Cultural layers I and II have various floristic compositions, which means that there is only sporoplasm (Polypodiaceae, Cyatheaceae) but not pollen; and vice versa, there is only pollen (Chenopodiaceae, Leguminosae, Rubiaceae, Myricaceae, Mzliaceae, Fagaceac) but not sporoplasm in cultural layer II.

 At present there are 17 generations C14 for cultural layers in different depths of the Con Moong excavation site.
 The duration between Pleistocene and Holocene of the Quaternary period in Vietnam that is more or less 10,000 years ago.

 In the Con Moong archaeological site, the existence of Sơn Vi culture at the end of the Old Stone Age has been reconfirmed by stratum document.
 Moreover, formerly Sơn Vi culture has been only known as existing before Hòa Bình culture but now it is known more clearly that it had been integrated with Hòa Bình culture at the utmost.

 Through the tombs found in cultural layers II and I, we have found out about the Sơn Vi ancient people.
 The mollusks, yellow soil, and stone wares buried together with the dead people suggest that there is a connection between Sơn Vi and Hòa Bình people based on the burial forms.
 The stone wares in layer II are of the Hòa Bình culture, but are big not small, and quite different from the European mesolithic.
 It means that in the mesolithic or epipaleolithic, people here did not use the bow and arrow as others, but rather the abundance of bamboo allowed them to use bows and cross-bows without armature, as in many other places.

 Layer III is of the Bắc Sơn culture, similar to Hòa Bình II that had been put forward before by M. Colani.
 Hòa Bình II or Bắc Sơn culture really belongs to the New Stone Age, with the appearance of axes with ground blades and pottery.
 With blade axes, the human beings had gained great achievement in production techniques of stone wares, the beginning for the New Stone Age revolution in Vietnam and the region.